 top down image of chicken pot pie casserole

-My family loves traditional chicken pot pie, but sometimes I just don’t want to fuss with homemade pie crust, making a roux, and cutting all those veggies.
+My family loves traditional chicken pot pie and chicken pot pie with crescent rolls, but sometimes I just don’t want to fuss with homemade pie crust, making a roux, and cutting all those veggies.
 This easy Chicken Pot Pie Casserole is pot pie for a weeknight dinner!
 It’s one of my favorite comfort foods.

 Creamy Chicken Pot Pie Casserole Recipe